groq/mlagility/docs/install.md

 ### Setup your Slurm environment

-Ensure that your MLAgility folder and your conda installation are inside a shared volume that can be accessed by Slurm.
+Ensure that your MLAgility folder and your conda installation are both inside a shared volume that can be accessed by Slurm.
 Then, run the following command and wait for the Slurm job to finish:

 ```